 Friendly tip 1: If you see

-Error while fetching server API version: 500 Server Error for http+docker://localhost/version:
+Error while fetching server API version: 500 Server Error for http+docker://localhost/version:, it's likely that Docker Engine isn't running.

 Friendly tip 2: If you see "Exit Code 137" anywhere, it means that the container has run out of memory.
 In this case you need to allocate more RAM in OrbStack settings.